Our Beautiful Forest

 Wilderness Map & Camping Zones

 Please note: Areas for camping in the San Jacinto Wilderness are restricted due to the 2013 Mountain Fire, inquire at the Idyllwild Ranger Station about the closures before obtaining an overnight permit.

-Due to the Mountain Fire, several Wilderness Trails have been subject to closure.
+Due to the Cranston Fire, several Wilderness Trails have been subject to closure.
 Please contact the Idyllwild Ranger Station at (909) 382-2921 for a current list of available trails.